michjans/routegen/README.md

 with it (also located in the bmp2avi sub-directory).

 ## Availability
-I've only build the executable version of Route Generator for Windows, because I'm using Pinnacle Studio as video editing software, which is only available for windows.
+Route Generator is build for Windows and Linux by default.
-However, it's developed using the cross-platform GUI toolkit, Qt, which is also available for other OS's, like Linux.
-So it is also possible to build and run Route Generator on Linux as well, but you have to build it yourself from the source code (see building instructions below).
+However, it's developed using the cross-platform GUI toolkit, Qt, which is also available for other Mac.
+So it is also possible to build and run Route Generator on Mac as well, but you have to build it yourself from the source code (see building instructions below).
 NOTE: Route Generator makes use of a video encoder (Bmp2Avi on Windows and ffmpeg on linux)!
 However, the video encoder is not required to run Route